 Combine this with elevated levels of stress and feelings of isolation, and it’s understandable that many people are struggling.

-Nearly three-quarters of people in the UK aged 18-34 have experienced wellbeing issues relating to money at some point, according to The Money Advice Service.
+Nearly three-quarters of people in the UK aged 18-34 have experienced wellbeing issues relating to money at some point, according to Money Helper.
 You are not alone and we are here to support you.

 In this guide, we’ve put together advice and tips on what to do when stressed about money - now and in other times of uncertainty.